Rancid (band): Legacy

-Rancid is credited (alongside Bad Religion, the Offspring, NOFX, Social Distortion, and Green Day) with popularizing mainstream interest in punk rock in the United States, particularly with the album ...And Out Come the Wolves which became a cultural phenomenon and truly helped catapulted punk into the mainstream.
-The album has been listed as an essential punk album, and has been listed in Kerrang!, Revolver magazine and Rolling stone reader’s poll top 10 best punk albums of all time.
+Rancid is credited (alongside Bad Religion, the Offspring, NOFX, Social Distortion, and Green Day) with popularizing mainstream interest in punk rock in the United States, particularly with the album ...And Out Come the Wolves which became a cultural phenomenon and truly helped catapult punk into the mainstream.
+The album has been listed as an essential punk album, and was listed in Kerrang!, Revolver and Rolling Stone reader's poll top 10 best punk albums of all time.
+Loudwire credited the band for "seemingly resurrecting gritty punk in the mainstream."
 The band have garnered a reputation as one of the top acts in all of punk and have sold over 4 million records.

-They have been described as absolutely crucial to the fusion of ska, reggae and punk rock.
-Notably the band’s song “Time Bomb” introduced many to the 2-Tone aesthetic and culture.
-Their fusion of all theses styles has been widely noted as a foundational influence on many modern punk and ska-punk bands.
-Bands that blend up-tempo punk with reggae or ska often draw directly/indirectly from Rancid’s style.
+They have been described by Alternative Press magazine as absolutely crucial to the fusion of ska, reggae and punk rock.
+Notably the band's song "Time Bomb" introduced many to the 2-Tone aesthetic and culture.
+Their fusion of these styles has been widely noted as a foundational influence on many modern punk and ska-punk bands.
+Bands that blend up-tempo punk with reggae or ska often draw directly/indirectly from Rancid's style.

-In August of 2025 a trailer was released for the upcoming film And Out Come the Wolves, a direct reference to the bands 3rd studio album.
-The film will follow a fictional punk-themed plot that takes direct inspiration from band and the 90s east bay punk scene.
-With frontman Tim Armstrong being on set for a majority of the filming.
+In August 2025, a trailer was released for the upcoming film And Out Comes the Wolf, a direct reference to the bands 3rd studio album.
+The film will follow a fictional punk-themed plot that takes direct inspiration from band and the 90s east bay punk scene, with frontman Tim Armstrong being on set for a majority of the filming.

-Bands and artists such as The Interrupters, Anti-Flag, Rise Against, Pennywise, Echo, P!nk, The Headlines, Dropkick Murphys, Street Dogs, and PUP have all cited Rancid as an influence.
+Bands and artists such as the Interrupters, Anti-Flag, Rise Against, Pennywise, Echo, P!nk, the Headlines, Dropkick Murphys, Good Charlotte, Street Dogs, and PUP have all cited Rancid as an influence.

+The staff of Consequence ranked the band at number 11 on their list of "The 100 Best Pop Punk Bands" in 2019.
+In 2025, Jeff Mezydlo of Yardbarker included the band in his list of "20 underrated bands from the 1990s who are worth rediscovering".